mzweilin/notes/README.md

 ## Installation on Ubuntu

-Update your apt-get and pip (part of the python package in homebrew), then install the virtual environment for better management of python libraries.
+Update your apt-get and pip, then install the virtual environment for the easier management of python libraries.

 ```shell
 sudo apt-get update